How To Find & Fix Duplicated Content

 You will then see a report about different aspects of your content.
 All are interesting and important, but what we want to focus on is duplicate content.
 Siteliner will tell you in the navigation what percent of content their tool thinks is duplicated on your website.
-In the case of my website, it is 5%.
+In the case of my website at the time of this scan, it is 5%.

-You can click the navigation to see the full report.
+You can click the “Duplicate Content” link in the navigation to see the full report.
 What we want to pay attention to on the full report is the “Match Percentage” and “Match Pages”.
 In my case, the analytics-courses page has a 43% match to 2 other pages.
-You can click to the URL for more details and to see what pages are matching.
-Anything above a 50% match is worth reviewing and, regardless of match percentage, anything with more than 2 pages matching is also worth reviewing.
+You can click on the URL for more details and to see what pages are matching.
+Anything above a 50% match is worth reviewing and, regardless of match percentage, anything with more than two or more matching pages is also worth reviewing.

 Method #2: Analytics Page Titles

 An alternative way to check for duplicate content is to rely on the page title dimension in Google Analytics.
 To locate this, go to the all pages report, which is located at Behavior -> Site Content -> All Pages.
-Once here, change the primary dimension to page title or add a secondary dimension of page title.
-You can then sort by page title to see if any pages contain the same title, or a nearly identical title.
+Once here, change the primary dimension by using the links above the table to “Page Title” or add a secondary dimension of “Page Title.”
+You can then sort by the “Page Title” column to see if any pages contain the same title or a nearly identical title.

-The final method we’ll discuss relies on Google Search Console’s keyword report.
+There are many other methods you can use for locating duplicate content but the final method we’ll discuss here relies on Google Search Console’s keyword report.
 This is the best method for finding duplicated intentions and how duplicated content is affecting search performance.
 In Google Search Console, go to Performance and then view the queries table.
 Within the table, click through the different queries that your website ranks for.
 Once you click on a specific query, the report will reload and you will be taken to data solely about that query.
-From there, you can click to “Pages” to see all the pages that rank for that query.
+From there, you can click on the “Pages” tab in the table below the graph to see all the pages that rank for that query.

-On Elementive’s website, we have a few instances where multiple pages rank for the same term.
+As you can see in the screenshot below, Elementive’s website has a few instances where multiple pages rank for the same term.
 This doesn’t necessarily mean those pages are duplicated.
 But it does mean those pages are competing to rank for the same term and, at least in Google’s evaluation, that the pages may serve a similar intention.
-It would be worthwhile to review these pages and see what, if anything, should be done.
+It would be worthwhile to review these pages and see what, if anything, should be done to resolve that duplication.

-The next step is to review what you suspect might be duplicated content found in step one.
-Remember, what we found in step way isn’t definitively duplicated, just potentially duplicated.
+The next step is to review what you suspect might be duplicated content found based on your findings in step one.
+Remember, what we found in step one isn’t definitively duplicated, just potentially duplicated.
 As you review the potentially duplicated pages, you want to ask yourself a few different questions.

 Do the pages have identical or nearly identical content?

 Why bother with this evaluation?
-Well, sometimes, you can end up with false positives where an automated tool, like Site Liner, says the pages are duplicated but a human would understand the differences.
+Well, sometimes, you can end up with false positives where an automated tool, like Siteliner, says the pages are duplicated but a human would understand the differences.
 For example, you might have two product categories that share a lot of products.
-A tool like Site Liner tells you those two product categories match at 80% but using Diffchecker you can easily spot the 20% of differences.
-And, perhaps, that 20% that is different really matters and a human would likely understand these pages are distinct and not duplicated.
-But, if the 20% difference doesn’t much matter to humans, then you do have a duplicate problem that needs to be addressed.
+A tool like Siteliner tells you those two product categories match at 80% so you flag it for evaluation.
+As you are evaluating, you can’t really tell how the pages differ but using Diffchecker you can easily spot the 20% worth of differences in the content.
+Perhaps, that 20% that is different really matters and a human would likely understand these pages are distinct and not duplicated.
+Chances are bots will understand this difference too since they are calibrated to view content like humans.
+Of course, if the 20% difference doesn’t much matter to humans (and, by extension, won’t matter much to bots either), then you do have a duplicate problem that needs to be addressed.

 Do the pages serve a similar intention?